Triblio Review

 Is the web personalization product good enough to compete with Mutiny?

-For basic hero swaps and CTA tests, yes.
-For more sophisticated experimentation, multi-page journeys, or AI-driven content generation, Mutiny is ahead.
-Most Triblio customers use the personalization at the basic tier and don't push it harder.
+For basic hero swaps, CTA tests, and account-specific landing modules, yes.
+For more sophisticated experimentation, multi-page journeys, AI-driven content variants, or audience-of-one personalization, Mutiny is meaningfully ahead.
+Most Triblio customers use the personalization layer at the basic tier and do not push it harder.